 68 inches x 132 inches

 In 1992, when I was 18 years old I was living in London, UK.
 While there I saw the exhibition ‘Fiereze of Life’ at the National Gallery which was the work of Edvard Munch.
 I connected very strongly with his impression of women as having three different aspects to themselves; the pure, the seductress, and the evil.
 He represented them in the manner of painting the same woman in three different outfits, white, red, and black in a single painting.
-Ever since then, everywhere I go when I look at a woman I wonder if she is a prude, slut, or bitch.
-When in reality people are not that simple to classify because she is all of them at different points in her life.
+Ever since then, everywhere I go, when look at any person I meet I wonder if they are the pure, the seductress, and the evil.
+The idea of the three aspects of people’s personalities can be the id, ego, and superego; the holy trinity; me, myself, and I; the mind, body and soul or seen through the lens of many other depictions of ‘three’.
+In reality people are not that simple to classify because we are all of these aspects at different points in her life.

-I am striving to create images that express the individual nature of these three different aspects of a woman’s personality while using the line to express their interconnectedness and their overlap.
+I am striving to create images that express the individual nature of these three archetypal different aspects of a people’s personality while using the implied lines to express their interconnectedness and their overlap.
 I am trying to stop a moment and engage in the complexity of the organized chaos that is within all of us.
-In doing so, I hope to understand those people in my life and myself a little better.
+In doing so, I hope to better understand people in my life and my own questionable life choices.